-If you believe that you've been graded unfairly, there may be an option for you to appeal your calculated grade.
+If you believe that you've been graded unfairly, there's an option for you to appeal your Teacher Assessed Grade.
 However, under the circumstances, the normal arrangements for reviews of marking and appeals will not apply.

-If you’d like to make a complaint, you can do so through your school.
-Each school has its own process though, so speak to yours to find out the best way forward.
+If you’d like to make a complaint, you can also do so through your school, however, each school has its own process though, so speak to yours to find out the best way forward.

 Find a course through Clearing

 Clearing allows you to apply for university places that haven’t been filled in the first round of applications.

 You might end up having to go to a different uni or to study a completely different course than you had planned, but if you’re certain that university is the right path for you, then this is your best chance of getting in.